Skip to content

 Athens

-In the heart of the city, there is one of the most important sights of Athens: Syntagma Square.
-Syntagma Square (Constitution Square) is the central square of Athens and a popular meeting place for both tourists and locals.
+In the heart of the city, one of the most important sights of Athens is Syntagma Square.
+Syntagma Square (Constitution Square) is the central square of Athens and a popular meeting place for tourists and locals.

 It also hosts various events, such as the Athens Christmas Market.
 The square got its name when King Otto announced his approval of the constitutional monarchy as a result of an uprising.

-The square is where the current Parliament building is located in a building that used to serve as the royal palace until 1910.
-In front of it is the Tomb of the Unknown Soldier, which is permanently guarded by the members of the former Royal Guard, the so-called Evzones.
+The current Parliament building, which served as the royal palace until 1910, is located in the square.
+In front of it is the Tomb of the Unknown Soldier, which the members of the former Royal Guard, the so-called Evzones, permanently guard.

-Ermou Street, one of the main shopping streets in Athens, also begins here, where numerous designer stores, as well as more affordable stores, are lined up.
-If you are in a shopping mood, Ermou Street is the place to be.
+Ermou Street, one of the main shopping streets in Athens, also begins here.
+Numerous designer and more affordable stores are lined up.
+Ermou Street is the place to be if you are in a shopping mood.

-We recommend ending your tour at the square by heading to Ermou street for some shopping…… Some sightseeing and shopping, does it get any better than that!
+We recommend ending your tour at the square by heading to Ermou Street for some shopping…… Some sightseeing and shopping, but does it get any better than that?

 9-Plaka